 So, a long while back, I discovered Pinterest.
 In fact, I was an early adopter.
 And I think, if I remember correctly, you needed an invite to join!
-That was some time back now and we all used it as a scrapbook of sorts to store ideas for food and crafts and weddings!

 Now that I’ve been an entrepreneur for over a decade I realise the true value of Pinterest.
 BUT.
 This was a realisation that is only very recent.

 Pinterest is a search engine/ social network hybrid and a massively powerful tool for your blog.